Simpanan Shariah Savings Option

 - To ensure members’ savings will not be used for purposes that contravene with Shariah principles, especially riba (interest), maysir (gambling) and gharar (uncertainty in contracts) often found in investments in conventional banking and insurance.

-- To enable members (upon death) to provide halal fund (i.e. members’ savings) to be distributed to the heirs as inheritance.
+- To enable members (upon death) to leave behind halal funds (i.e. members’ savings) that can be rightfully distributed to their heirs as inheritance.

 Non-Muslim Members: